Our Vision Clinic Staff

 The Vision Clinic is located on the first floor of the University Health Center, at the corner of College Station and East Campus Road, on the University of Georgia campus.

-Services are available to students, students' spouses/partners, faculty/staff and their spouses/partners, retired faculty/staff and their spouses/partners, and dependents ages 4-26 years.
+Services are available to UGA students/faculty/staff/retirees, their spouses/partners, and dependents ages 4-26 years.

 All patients 16 and older must bring a UGA ID card to be eligible for Vision Clinic services.
 Patients 15 and under must bring a photo ID and be accompanied by a guardian with a UGA ID card.
 Please present your insurance card at each visit.